gangdong/gangdong.github.io/_posts/2021-06-03-Python-pypy.markdown

 ![installation]({{site.cdn_baseurl}}/assets/image/python-Pypy-01.PNG){: .center-image }

 ## Performance
-To check the performance, I did a experiment, I wrote below code and ran it with the Pypy and CPython.
+To check the performance, I did an experiment, I wrote the below code and ran it with Pypy and CPython.

 {% highlight python %}
 import time